andre-dietrich/elmeurope-2019/README.md

 ![robots in a manucactoring hall](pics/robots.png)<!--width="100%"-->

       --{{0}}--
-Originally I was a robotics and embedded systems developer, who become obseesed with programming paradigms and how people try to solve problems or think differently in different  languages.
+Originally I was a robotics and embedded systems developer, who become obsessed with programming paradigms and how people try to solve problems or think differently in different  languages.
 I even tried to develop my own programming language that contained everything I liked in other programming languages or